When is the US presidential election? Everything you need to know about the 2024 race

 Mr Trump, who will be 78 when voters go to the polls, is facing a series of criminal indictments with several cases due to go to court during the height of the election campaign.

-There is no doubt the 2024 election race is set to be an exciting race.
+There is no doubt the 2024 election contest is set to be an exciting race.
 Below, The Telegraph lays out everything we know so far.

 When is the next US election?